 - Light: Grow best in sun to partial shade.
 The ideal spot would be one that receives direct morning sun and afternoon shade.

-- Soil: Not as fussy about soil pH as some hydrangeas, but it must be fertile, well-fed, and slow to dry out.
+- Soil: Not as fussy about soil pH as some hydrangeas.
+Although it must be fertile, well-fed, and slow to dry out.
 Amend with organic planting mix as needed when installing and add several inches of organic compost each spring.

 - Mulch: Add a 2-3 inch layer in spring to preserve precious moisture in summer.